 - Aloe vera gel = moisturizer.

-Step 5: Toothpaste & Oral Care
+Step 5: Toothpaste and Oral Care

 Zero Waste Options: